vanmitG/imdb-clone/README.md

 Created with love by: An-Khuong

 Let's discover the list of the latest movies, using Movie DB API.
-This is very similar to Google News and was built using React.
+This is very similar to Google News clone and was built using React.

 ## Video Walkthrough